 - 4.1 Students may be permitted to defer their studies owing to health reasons, financial difficulties, participation in approved University activities, such as recognized internship programmes, representing the University or Hong Kong to partake in activities, or other valid personal reasons. - 4.2 The minimum period of deferment of study is one semester.
 If required, students may apply for extension of deferment for another semester.
-There is no limit for extension but students should mind that by extending the deferment for too long, they may not be able to complete their study programme within the maximum study period and extra charges may be entailed, as deferment period is counted as part of the study period. - 4.3 Students should also mind that they may not be able to receive government subsidies, e.g. NMTSS or SSSDP, if they complete a study programme within a time frame shorter than the normative study period as the subsidy is disbursed according to the actual study period and capped by the normal duration of study. - 4.4 Deferment/Extension of deferment of study for less than one semester will not be considered.
+There is no limit for extension but students should mind that by extending the deferment for too long, they may not be able to complete their study programme within the maximum study period and extra charges may be entailed, as deferment period is counted as part of the study period. - 4.3 Students should also mind that they would not be able to receive government subsidies, e.g. NMTSS or SSSDP, if they complete a study programme within a time frame shorter than the normative study period as the subsidy is disbursed according to the actual study period and capped by the normal duration of study. - 4.4 Deferment/Extension of deferment of study for less than one semester will not be considered.
 Application together with supporting documents and a non-refundable administration fee have to be submitted to the Registry before the commencement of the semester concerned.

-- 4.5 The deferment period is counted as part of the period of study. - 4.6 Applications for deferment of study submitted after the semester concerned has commenced will not be considered, unless the deferment is attributable to substantial and mitigating reasons that are beyond the applicant's control, and the application will be reviewed by the Registrar on a case-by-case basis. - 4.6 In cases of deferment of study resulted from health reasons, participation in recognized internship programmes or representing the University/Hong Kong to partake in activities, the entire amount of retention fee will be refunded to the student when s/he resumes study at the University. - 4.7 Owing to the difficulty in registering modules and completing modules, students who have been approved for deferring their studies are not advised to resume studies in the middle of the semester before the approved deferment period ends.
+- 4.5 The deferment period is counted as part of the period of study. - 4.6 Applications for deferment of study submitted after the semester concerned has commenced will not be considered, unless the deferment is attributable to substantial and mitigating reasons that are beyond the applicant's control, and the application will be reviewed by the Registrar on a case-by-case basis. - 4.7 Owing to the difficulty in registering modules and completing modules, students who have been approved for deferring their studies are not advised to resume studies in the middle of the semester before the approved deferment period ends.
 Students who has a valid reason for resuming his/her study before the specified period of deferment may write to the Registrar for discretionary approval on a case-by-case basis. - 4.8 By the end of the deferment period, the student should return to the University to resume his/her studies.
 S/he should settle the tuition fees and complete the necessary registration procedures.
-Students who fail to resume studies according to the schedule might be deregistered from the University by the Registrar.
+Students who fail to resume studies according to the schedule would be deregistered from the University by the Registrar.